Garrick Palmer

-Garrick Salisbury Palmer (born 20 September 1933 in Portsmouth) is an English painter, wood engraver, photographer and teacher.
+Garrick Salisbury Palmer (20 September 1933 – 9 July 2023) was an English painter, wood engraver, photographer and teacher.

 Early life and education

-Palmer was born in Portsmouth, England and has always remained in the Portsmouth area.
-From 1945 to 1949 he was educated at St. John's College, Southsea, followed by a National Diploma of Design in painting and engraving from the Portsmouth College of Art and Design.
-Studying postgraduate courses at the Royal Academy, London, between 1955 and 1959, he was awarded David Murray Landscape Scholarships in 1955, 1956 and 1957, the Leverhulme Scholarship in 1957, and the Royal Academy Gold Medal and the Edward Scott Travelling Scholarship in 1958.
+Garrick Salisbury Palmer was born on 20 September 1933 in Portsmouth, England, where he would live for the rest of his life.
+From 1945 to 1949, he was educated at St. John's College, Southsea, followed by a National Diploma of Design in painting and engraving from the Portsmouth College of Art and Design.
+Studying postgraduate courses at the Royal Academy Schools, London, between 1955 and 1959, he was awarded David Murray Landscape Scholarships in 1955, 1956 and 1957, the Leverhulme Scholarship in 1957, and the Royal Academy Gold Medal and the Edward Scott Travelling Scholarship in 1958.

 Artist career

 While still at the RA, Palmer began teaching part-time at Winchester School of Art, where he became a full-time tutor in 1962, and in 1966, the head of the Foundation Department.